‘Days Of Our Lives’ Spoilers: A Ciara & Ben Pregnancy Bombshell Could Be On The Way

-Days of Our Lives spoilers suggest that a huge baby bombshell could be coming for fan favorite couple Ben Weston and Ciara Brady.
+Days of Our Lives spoilers suggest that a baby bombshell could be afoot for fan-favorite couple Ben Weston and Ciara Brady.

-Soap Dirt reports that with the rumored time jump that is about to occur in Salem, the lives of many of the characters will likely change greatly.
-The soap has already been hinting that there will some big baby news, and has already revealed that Sarah Horton (Linsey Godfrey) and Kristen DiMera (Stacy Haiduk) are expecting babies with Eric Brady (Greg Vaughan) and Brady Black (Eric Martsolf).
+Soap Dirt reports that given the rumored time jump that is about to occur in Salem, the lives of many of the characters will probably be in for a big change.
+The soap has already been hinting that there will some big baby news and the show has already revealed that Sarah Horton (Linsey Godfrey) and Kristen DiMera (Stacy Haiduk) are now expecting babies with Eric Brady (Greg Vaughan) and Brady Black (Eric Martsolf).

 However, Ciara (Victoria Konefal) and Ben (Robert Scott Wilson) may also be added to that list.
-The couple have been hot and heavy for months now, and DOOL has even hinted that Ciara could be expecting with a recent storyline about how she felt suddenly nauseous and then felt better quickly, only to find herself extremely hungry and craving food such as ice cream.
+The couple has been hot and heavy for months now, and DOOL has even hinted that Ciara could be expected given a recent storyline about how she felt suddenly nauseated and then better right away, only to discover that she had become extremely hungry while craving food such as ice cream.

 Although nothing has been confirmed about the rumored time jump, fans have learned to expect the unexpected when it comes to the wild happenings in Salem.